Skip to navigation Skip to main content Skip to footer

 What is operational resilience?

-All organisations must contend with risks that threaten their ability to operate normally.
-Typically these disruptive threats are managed with a view to prioritising prevention.
+All organisations face risks that can disrupt operations.
+Most of the time, these are managed with prevention in mind.
 However, no risk management plan is fool proof.
-Operational resilience is about accepting that incidents are unavoidable.
-Hope for the best, plan for the worst, and make sure that mission-critical functions are preserved.
+Operational resilience is about recognising that disruption is inevitable and making sure the business can continue when it happens.
+Hope for the best, plan for the worst, and safeguard what’s critical.

 There are ample upsides to an operational resilience framework.
 As we’ve already outlined, the primary perk is that essential services get delivered uninterrupted, even if disruptions hit home.
 Since customer trust and company reputation can crumble with even the smallest hiccup in service delivery, it’s a process that preserves these valuable assets as well.